Fierce young female mental health advocates I admire

 by Bri Pastro

-In honor of International Women’s Day, I wanted to feature the work of a few fantastic young women who advocate for increased mental health awareness and compassion.
+In honor of International Women’s Day, I’m featuring the work of a few fantastic young women who advocate for increased mental health awareness and compassion.
 To these wonderful ladies: thank you for everything that you do to make the lives of those impacted by mental illness just a little bit easier.
 You inspire me every day!

 I first learned about Dayna through her Zencare blog posts on her mental health story, advocacy, and her documentary.
 I was so impressed by her openness, energy, and the variety of her advocacy work, including “The BEA[YOU]TIFUL Project,” which focuses on body positivity and eating disorder awareness; “Life After,” a documentary that follows survivors of sexual violence in their respective healing journeys; and “Changing the Tape,” an organization focusing on changing mental health stigma through community art events.
 She is even writing an amazing stigma-fighting cookbook relating to mental health called “Bake it Til You Make it,” all alongside working towards her Masters in Public Health.
 Her relentless drive to share not only the happy moments, but the darker days as well, is truly inspiring.